JuliaDynamics/PerronFrobenius.jl/README.md

 to_triang = transferoperator(triang, exact = true, parallel = false)  # exact intersection, don't run in parallel.
 ```

-The fast estimator is the one that dispatches on `EquidistantBinning`s.
+The fastest estimator dispatches on `EquidistantBinning`s, which is the recommended partition method for all but the shortest time series (< ~300 pts).

 ```julia
 to_equibin = transferoperator(equibinning)